ppradyoth/Apple-Edu/README.md

  * Interfaces.
  * Exception Handling.
  * Creation of thread to execute a certain process.
- * Few string handling mechanisms (optional depending on your project).
+ * Few string handling mechanisms.
  * Usage of URI.

 The program is divided into two files in two packages in order to illustrate the concept of Packages in Java.